 About the Author:

-Roger Passman is an award winning professional photographer located in Northern Illinois (rogerpassmanphotography dot net).
+Roger Passman is an award winning professional photographer located in Northern Illinois.
+His online store is found at Cool Shots Photography Online Gallery.
 He often leads creative photo workshops designed for beginning through intermediate amateur photographers.

 Like This Article?